lawrennd/old_talks/_ml/includes/nigerian-nmis-data-naive-bayes.md

 \code{Bernoulli}

+The distributions show the parameters of the *independent* class conditional probabilities for no maternity services.
+It is a Bernoulli distribution with the parameter, $\pi$, given by (`theta_0`) for the facilities without maternity services and `theta_1` for the facilities with maternity services.
+The parameters whow that, facilities with maternity services also are more likely to have other services such as grid electricity, emergency transport, immunization programs etc.

+The naive Bayes assumption says that the joint probability for these services is given by the product of each of these Bernoulli distributions.

 \code{Gaussian}

+We have modelled the numbers in our table with a Gaussian density.
+Since several of these numbers are counts, a more appropriate distribution might be the Poisson distribution.
+But here we can see that the average number of nurses, healthworkers and doctors is *higher* in the facilities with maternal services (`mu_1`) than those without maternal services (`mu_0`).
+There is also a small difference between the mean latitude and longitudes.
+However, the *standard deviation* which would be given by the square root of the variance parameters (`sigma_0` and `sigma_1`) is large, implying that a difference in latitude and longitude may be due to sampling error.
+To be sure more analysis would be required.

 \notes{The final model parameter is the prior probability of the positive class, $\pi$, which is computed by maximum likelihood.}

 \code{prior = float(y_train.sum())/len(y_train)}

+\notes{The prior probability tells us that slightly more facilities have maternity services than those that don't.}